Arc'teryx Kyanite Hoody - Women's Review

 The combination of its stretchy fabrics and streamlined jacket design allows for layering both over and under clothing without issue.
 Although the design is fitted and lays nicely against the body's curves, it still offers a little room for extra layers underneath.
 We wore it with a long-sleeved base layer and running shirts and never had a problem with the material bunching through the arms or the torso.

 In addition, we tested it with another slim-fitting jacket, a wind shell, and a thicker jacket.
-Since the exterior surface of the Kyanite is smooth and sleek, all three of these coats and shells slide over it with ease.
+Since the exterior surface of the Kyanite is smooth and sleek, all three of these coats and shells slide over it easily.
 Our conclusion?
 This is a great fleece to consider if you need a versatile option that will layer easily.

 Weight

-The small-sized Kyanite we tested weighs 12.5 ounces, which is about average among our test suite.
+The small-sized Kyanite we tested weighs 13.4 ounces, which is about average among our test suite.
 Considering it is a midweight fleece, this is a more than reasonable weight.
 We also tested it by stuffing it into our climbing packs as an emergency layer and found that it was sufficient when going light and fast wasn't required.

 Should You Buy the Arc'teryx Kyanite?